 - Mexican Meatloaf

 - Stuffed Mexican Peppers

 - Chicken Taco Twice-Baked Potatoes

 - 2 cups coarsely broken tortilla chips

-- Heat oven to 350F.
-In a skillet, cook beef over medium heat for 10 minutes until brown.
-Stir in chili and salsa.
+- Stir in chili and salsa.
 Heat to boiling.
 Reduce heat to low.
 Simmer for 3 to 5 minutes, stirring occasionally.

-- In a 9x13 casserole dish, spread out broken tortilla chips on the bottom.
+- In a 9×13 inch casserole dish, spread out broken tortilla chips on the bottom.
 Top with beef mixture.
 Spread sour cream on top.
 Sprinkle with green onions, tomato and cheese.

 - Bake uncovered for 20 minutes or until hot and bubbling.
 Serve with tortilla chips.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.